pvafaie/Pattern-recogntion/README.md

-# CSI5107
+# Pattern recogntion project

-This is the project for the course CSI5107.
+This is the project for the course CSI5107(Pattern recogntion).
+In this project, we implemented and tested various classifiers such as Naive Bayes, LR, KNN with numpy.
+The results such as decion boundaries and the performances on test datasets can be found on project.ipynb

 The experiment.py file contains the classifier.